Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath: The Split Langevin Bath

-which make explicit the separation of the viscosity- dominated effects and the temperature-dominated effects.
-The open boundary conditions are imposed by the requirements $q_0 (t)=0=q_{N +1}(t)$.
-Here, without loss of generality, we have used the set of units where $M=1$ sets the mass scale, $\sqrt{k/M}=\omega_M=1$ sets the frequency (and time) scale, and $k_BT_0=1$ determines the energy (or temperature) scale such that $\braket{\braket{f(t)f(t')}}=2\gamma\delta(t-t')$.
-Note that the scale for the damping coefficient $\gamma$ is equal to $M\omega_M$.
-We solve Eq.(\ref{eq:splitm}) via velocity-Verlet integration~\cite{Verlet1967,Swope1982}, and obtain the time-averaged kinetic energy for each mass, i.e.
+which make explicit the separation of the viscosity-dominated effects and the temperature-dominated effects.
+Open boundary conditions are imposed by constraints $q_0 (t)=0=q_{N +1}(t)$.
+Without loss of generality, we use units where $M=1$ sets the mass scale, $\sqrt{k/M}=\omega=1$ sets the inverse-time scale, and $k_BT_0=1$ sets the energy scale or equivalently, $T_0=1$ sets the temperature scale; they generate a thermal length-scale $q_T\equiv\sqrt{k_BT_0/M\omega^2}=1$.
+We solve Eq.(\ref{eq:splitm}) via velocity-Verlet integration~\cite{Verlet:1967,Swope:1982}, and obtain the time-averaged kinetic energy for each mass

 In the following, we use the site-dependent kinetic energy $\mathcal{E}_m$ or the local temperature $T_m\equiv2\mathcal{E}_m/k_B$ interchangeably.
 For the usual Langevin model ($m_0=n_0$), the chain equilibrates to a uniform temperature profile, i.e. $\mathcal{E}_m/(k_BT_0)\rightarrow 1/2$ for all $m$.
 When $m_0\neq n_0$, the split-Langevin system either reaches a steady state with a site-dependent kinetic energy, or it fails to reach a steady state and the time-averaged kinetic energy diverges with the integration time $\tau$.
-If the chain reaches a steady state, we define the mean temperature of the chain as
+If the chain reaches a steady state, we define the dimensionless mean-temperature of the chain as